Welcome to the Coach's Corner

 Prepare the Child

-Prepare the child
+Prepare the child for the path

 In the hypercompetitive world of youth sports, Little League continues to emphasize that we "prepare the child for the path" as opposed to "preparing the path for the child."
 Through Little League success and failure and interaction with teammates and opponents, we are helping to develop children for the challenges they face in the years after Little League.
 The attached document provides guidance and clues for "preparing the child..."